xmos/xcommon_cmake/doc/api_reference/functions.rst

   This function takes an argument which will be used as the base name for the application.
 If ``my_app`` is set here, the XE executable for the default config build will be called ``my_app.xe``.

-These three lines should be present at the beginning of an application or static library ``CMakeLists.txt`` file.
+These three lines must be present at the beginning of an application or static library ``CMakeLists.txt`` file.

 .. code-block:: cmake